Company: Leapforce (also RaterLabs)

 You can easily find these companies from a quick Google search.

-While this may be a real contracted position that people are actually getting paid to do, personally, it’s just not my cup of tea.
+While this may be a real contracted position that people are actually getting paid to do, personally, it’s not right for me.
 There are just too many downsides and the pay averages out to be extremely crappy.

-I have been making money online for the past 3 years, doing something called affiliate marketing.
+I have been making money online since 2013… doing something called affiliate marketing.